SivanMehta/Student-Rosters/README.md

 # Student Rosters

 One problem that many professors have is learning their students names in a quick way.
-While some may resort to flashcards, or if they're truly desparate, actually having conversations with them.
+Some may resort to flashcards, or if they're truly desparate, actually having conversations with them.

 **Well There's Good News**